Wrightwood, California

 Wrightwood is a census-designated place in San Bernardino County, California.
 It sits at an elevation of 6208 ft.
-The population was 4,525 at the 2010 census, up from the population of 3,837 at the 2000 census.
+The population was 4,720 at the 2020 census, up from 4,525 at the 2010 census.
 Wrightwood is located 77 mi northeast of Los Angeles.
-Wrightwood is on the Pacific Crest Trail.
+It is on the Pacific Crest Trail.

 History

 Located in a pine-covered valley in the San Gabriel Mountains, the Wrightwood area was first developed as cattle ranches in the 19th century by Nathan and Truman Swarthout.
 Later, the main ranch, owned by Sumner Wright, was broken up into residential and commercial lots, and by the 1920s a community had taken root.
 Early ski enthusiasts discovered the north-facing slopes of the San Gabriels above the Swarthout Valley.
 Until 1937, the ski area, originally known as Big Pines, was part of a Los Angeles County park.
-After WWII, Big Pines opened their 1946–47 ski season with a new chairlift and the Sepp Benedikter Ski School (according to their ad in the February 1947 issue of Western Skiing magazine).
+After World War II, Big Pines opened their 1946–47 ski season with a new chairlift and the Sepp Benedikter Ski School (according to their ad in the February 1947 issue of Western Skiing magazine).
 Highways were built connecting to the major routes in the Cajon Pass, making Wrightwood accessible without serious mountain driving.

+In 1934, on two separate occasions a black bear was shot and killed by a Wrightwood resident.
+J. Dale Gentry, chairman of the California Fish and Game Commission, applied pressure to file charges against the two men.
+One of the men, Clyde Steele, was found not guilty at trial; the charges were dropped against the other man.